History of South Africa (1815–1910): British vs. Boers vs. Zulus

 The Great Trek first halted at Thaba Nchu, near present-day Bloemfontein, where the trekkers established a republic.
 Following disagreements among their leadership, the various Voortrekker groups split apart.
 While some headed north, most crossed the Drakensberg into Natal with the idea of establishing a republic there.
-Since the Zulus controlled this territory, the Voortrekker leader Piet Retief paid a visit to King Dingaan, where the suspicious Zulu promptly killed him.
+Since the Zulus controlled this territory, the Voortrekker leader Piet Retief paid a visit to King Dingaan, negotiating a contract by which certain regions of land would be awarded to the Voortrekkers in exchange for the reclaim of cattle that was allegedly stolen from the Zulu by the Tlokwa of Chief Sekonyela who lived west of the Drakensberg.
+However, once the cattle was retrieved and brought to Dingaan, he ordered the killing of all present (and unarmed) Voortrekkers under the guise of a farewell party.
 This killing triggered other attacks by Zulus on the Boer population, and a revenge attack by the Boers.
 The culmination came on 16 December 1838, in the Battle of Blood River, fought at the Ncome River in Natal.
-Though several Boers suffered injuries, they managed to overcome the Zulus without suffering a single death.
-They killed several thousand Zulus, reportedly causing the Ncome's waters to run red.
+Though several Boers suffered injuries, they managed to overcome the Zulu attack, in which they were vastly outnumbered (464 Boere to an estimated 30 000 Zulus), without suffering a single death.

-After this victory, which resulted from the possession of superior weaponry, the Boers felt that their expansion really did have a long suspected stamp of divine approval.
-Yet their hopes for establishing a Natal republic remained short lived.
+Following this victory, however, the Boers' hopes for establishing a Natal republic was short lived.
 The British annexed the area in 1843, and founded their new Natal colony at present-day Durban.
-Most of the Boers, feeling increasingly squeezed between the British on one side and the native African populations on the other, headed north.

 The British set about establishing large sugar plantations in Natal, but found few inhabitants of the neighbouring Zulu areas willing to provide labour.
 The British confronted stiff resistance to their encroachments from the Zulus, a nation with well-established traditions of waging war, who inflicted one of the most humiliating defeats on the British army at the Battle of Isandlwana in 1879, where over 1400 British soldiers were killed.
 During the ongoing Anglo-Zulu Wars, the British eventually established their control over what was then named Zululand, and is today known as KwaZulu-Natal.

 The British turned to India to resolve their labour shortage, as Zulu men refused to adopt the servile position of labourers and in 1860 the SS Truro arrived in Durban harbour with over 300 people on board.
 Over the next 50 years, 150,000 more indentured Indians arrived, as well as numerous free "passenger Indians", building the base for what would become the largest Indian community outside of India.
 As early as 1893, when Mahatma Gandhi arrived in Durban, Indians outnumbered whites in Natal.
 (See Indian South Africans.)